 Many states do not hold a dog owner liable for an attack unless the dog has a history of biting or there were other signs that the dog might be vicious.
 New Jersey does not follow this rule.
 New Jersey General and Permanent Statutes §4:19-16 holds dog owners liable for their dog’s bite regardless of whether the owner knew about the dog’s propensity to bite, and even if the owner restrained the animal and warned others away.

 This is called strict liability, and it makes it easier for someone who was bitten to recover damages from the dog owner.
 The plaintiff’s attorney does not need to prove that the defendant was negligent in order for the plaintiff to receive damages.

 The law makes owners liable for dog bites that occur on public land and private land, as long as the plaintiff was legally on the private land.
 So, if a bite occurs when someone in a park, on the beach, or on a city sidewalk, the owner is liable.
 Similarly, if it occurs in a vet’s office, the elevator of an apartment building, a restaurant, or a friend’s back yard, the owner is liable as long as the plaintiff was there legally.

 If the plaintiff was trespassing when the bite occurred, the owner may not be liable.
 Insurance companies might try to defend their insured by asserting that the plaintiff was a trespasser.
-An injury attorney in New Brunswick could counter that assertion by presenting evidence that the plaintiff had permission to be on the property.
+An animal attack attorney in New Brunswick could counter that assertion by presenting evidence that the plaintiff had permission to be on the property.